timurrrr/86buttdrop/README.md

 70 | [Download .ZIP](https://github.com/timurrrr/86buttdrop/raw/main/kits/86buttdrop_70.zip) | An earlier revision was verified.
 80 | [Download .ZIP](https://github.com/timurrrr/86buttdrop/raw/main/kits/86buttdrop_80.zip) | Verified!
 90 | --- | Will not be offered due to geometric challenges.
 Use the 80 or 100 kit instead.
 100 | TBD | Requires a different layout than 50-80, work in progress.
-Might be infeasible.

 ## Ordering the parts from SendCutSend